 There are literally billions of websites on the internet, making a huge range of information available to you.
 However, it can be quite daunting when you’re trying to locate that one site that you know holds the answer!

 This is where a search engine comes in.
 You type relevant ‘keywords’ into a search engine, which then looks for pages throughout the internet that contain those words and thus might hold the answer to your question.

-- A computer, smartphone or tablet with internet access.
+- A computer with internet access.

 There are many search engines available on the internet.
 Here are just a few of them:

 - Google is probably the best-known search engine, so much so that in 2006 it became a verb in the Oxford English Dictionary!

 - Bing, Microsoft’s own search engine, is usually built into the Internet Explorer browser.

 - Originally called ‘Ask Jeeves’, it was renamed as Ask.com in 2005.
 It was then relaunched recently as Ask Jeeves... again!
 It responds to full questions rather than to keywords.

 - Yahoo! is also a popular search engine.